mxyzplk/kussner-wagner/README.md

 # kussner-wagner
-Kussner Wagner algorithm for gust analysis
+Kussner and Wagner functions algorithm for gust analysis